jfrog/evidence-extractor/README.md

-# Free DSSE Attestation Online Decoder Tool
+# A Free DSSE Attestation Online Decoder Tool

 A simple web-based tool to extract content from DSSE (Dead Simple Signing Envelope) payloads and validate its signing using a public key.